-Is there evidence of?
-V (a) Is the child's resistance recent and abrupt?
-If so, what triggers? (b) Is the child's resistance event- time- or place-specific? (c) Is the child's resistance associated with access to peers, siblings, step- and half- siblings? (d) Is the child's resistance related to her negative experience with or expectations about a third party or animal associated with Parent B (e.g., new partner, neighbor, pet)? (e) is the child's resistance related to sensory (i.e., visual, olfactory, auditory, tactile, and/or gustatory) experiences at transition or anticipated in Parent B's care that may be subjectively aversive or overwhelming?
+Is there evidence of? (a) Is the child's resistance recent and abrupt?
+If so, what triggers? (b) Is the child's resistance event- time- or place-specific? (c) Is the child's resistance associated with access to peers, siblings, step- and half- siblings? (d) Is the child's resistance related to her negative experience with or expectations about a third party or animal associated with Parent B (e.g., new partner, neighbor, pet)? (e) Is the child's resistance related to sensory (i.e., visual, olfactory, auditory, tactile, and/or gustatory) experiences at transition or anticipated in Parent B's care that may be a this children and the property of the children and the chi